Online skill-based game

 Online skill-based games are online games in which the outcome of the game is determined by the player's physical skill (like fast reaction or dexterity) or mental skill (logic abilities, strategic thinking, trivia knowledge).
 As in off-line games of skill, the definition has legal meaning, as playing games of chance for money is an illegal act in several countries.

 Categories

-Most skill-based games, or skillgames, fall into five categories:
+Most skill-based games, or skillgames, fall into six categories: